Free Application for Federal Student Aid (FAFSA)

 Applying for financial aid almost always begins with completing a Free Application for Federal Student Aid (FAFSA).
 When students submit the FAFSA, they are applying for federal financial aid including grants, work-study funding and loans.

 Students and parents of students need to create an FSA ID and password with the U.S. Department of Education in order to apply online.
 Keep your FSA ID somewhere safe because you'll not only use it to sign for loans, you will need it to apply for aid the entire time you are enrolled in classes.

-The U.S. Federal Department of Education uses the information students, parents of students, and/or spouses of students provide on the FAFSA to determine the students' eligibility for federal financial aid.
-Many states, including Kansas, also use the FAFSA to determine your eligibility for state financial aid programs.
+The U.S. Federal Department of Education uses the information students, parents of students, and/or spouses of students provide on the FAFSA to determine eligibility for federal financial aid.
+Many states, including Kansas, also use the FAFSA to determine eligibility for state financial aid programs.

 Newman’s priority date to complete and submit the FAFSA is December 1 prior to the following academic year.
-For example, if a student plans to attend Newman during the 2018-2019 academic year, he or she should complete the FAFSA by December 1, 2017 to meet the Newman’s FAFSA priority date.
+For example, if a student plans to attend Newman during the 2019-20 academic year, he or she should complete the FAFSA by December 1, 2018 to meet Newman’s FAFSA priority date.

 The results of a student's FAFSA are electronically sent to Newman University when our Federal School Code of 001939 is included.